BruningLab/warpDOCK/README.md

 &nbsp;

-From the host login-node SSH into the NFS server:
+From the host login-node SSH into the NFS server, update and install NFS-kernel dependencies:

 ```
 ssh -i <path to private key file> ubuntu@<NFS server IP address>